Haselnussbomber/HaselTweaks/README.md

 ## Tweaks

 ### Aether Current Helper

-Click on a zone in the Aether Currents window to open up a helper window that gives you details on how to unlock them.
-Clicking on an aether current in the list opens the map with a flag to the position.
+Clicking on a zone in the Aether Currents window opens a helper window that shows where to find the aether currents or which quests unlocks them.
+Clicking on an aether current in the list flags the position of the aether current or the quest giver on the map.

 ### Auto Sort Armoury Chest

 Sorts items inside the Armoury Chest upon opening it.

 Uses the games `/itemsort` command for sorting.
 Condition and order are configurable.

 ### Character Class Switcher

 Clicking on a class/job in the character window finds the matching gearset and equips it.